prisma/prisma/README.md

 - Works with existing databases using schema introspection
 - CLI to support all major workflows
 - Integrates seamlessly in your npm projects (without `npm install`)

+## Docs

+You can find comprehensive documentation for Photon in the [Prisma 2 docs](https://github.com/prisma/prisma2-docs/).

 ## API examples